waniashafqat/Image-Scaling-Attacks-on-Machine-Learning-Algorithms/README.md

 1. Download and extract the GTSRB dataset from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
 2. Preprocess the dataset and train the model using the `GTSRB Model.ipynb`file.

-### Data Preparation and Model Training
+### Attack and Defense
-1. For finding vulnerabilities in ML model run ‘Interpolations.ipynb’
+1. For finding vulnerabilities in ML model run ‘Interpolations.ipynb’.

-### Attack
-1. Implement image scaling attacks on GTSRB model using ‘Image Scaling Attacks.ipynb’
+2. Implement image scaling attacks on GTSRB model using ‘Image Scaling Attacks.ipynb’
-### Defense
-1. For defense mechanisms use  ‘Defenses.ipynb’
+3. For defense mechanisms use  ‘Defenses.ipynb’.

 ## Attack Analysis
 The attack analysis includes: